What Is Affirm? Is Affirm Safe to Use?

-You can apply for an Affirm loan without affecting your credit score.
+According to the company, you can apply for an Affirm loan without affecting your credit score.

 When you apply for a loan, Affirm reviews your credit history by doing a “soft” credit check, which does not show up as an inquiry on your credit report and does not have a negative impact on your credit score.

 As far as the loan itself, this can have a positive effect on your credit score or a negative one.
-As of this writing, Affirm reports repayment data to Experian, with plans to report to other credit bureaus in the future.

 If you make your payments on time, taking out an Affirm loan can help you build your credit history and get some good marks on your credit report.
 Making late payments will harm your credit history, so as with any loan, you need to make sure you pay on time.